Enough is as good as feast.

 Sixty Days And Counting

 In the final part it becomes very clear this is a book in the American tradition.
 KSR quotes heavily from Ralph Waldo Emerson and Henry Thoreau, 19th century New England transcendentalists.
-It also talks a lot about Franklin Roosevelt and the history of American politics in general.
+It also talks a lot about Franklin Roosevelt and the history of American politics.
 It is the most political part of Green Earth, and clearly shows Robinson as a leftist writer – yet not necessarily more radical than FDR, of which he quotes – slightly adapted – the following words, from 1936:

 “Through new uses of corporations, banks and securities, new machinery of industry and agriculture, of labor and capital – all undreamed of by the Fathers – the whole structure of modern life was impressed into the service of economic royalists. (…) It was natural and perhaps human that the privileged princes of these new economic dynasties, thirsting for power, reached out for control over government itself.
 They created a new despotism and wrapped it in the robes of legal sanction.
 In its service new mercenaries sought to regiment the people, their labor, and their property.
 And as a result the average man once more confronts the problem that faced the Minute Man. (…) For too many of us life was no longer free; liberty no longer real; men could no longer follow the pursuit of happiness.
 Against economic tyranny such as this, the American citizen could appeal only to the organized power of government.”